 3. all punishment for sin.

 1252.
 What temporal consequences of original sin remain after Baptism?
-(CCC 1264) The temporal consequences of original sin remaining after Baptism are:
+(CCC 1264)

 1. the two wounds of the body (suffering, death)